Yaya12085/wp-fusionpay/Readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Fusion Pay Payment Gateway allows you to seamlessly integrate the Fusion Pay payment system into your WordPress website with a customizable payment form and dynamic article handling.
+Fusion Pay Payment Gateway allows you to seamlessly integrate the Fusion Pay payment system into your WordPress website.a

 == Description ==

 Fusion Pay Payment Gateway is a custom WordPress plugin that integrates the Fusion Pay payment system into your WordPress website.
-This plugin provides a user-friendly interface for configuring payment settings, dynamically handling articles and prices, and supporting multiple languages (English and French).
+This plugin provides a user-friendly interface for configuring payment settings.

 = Key Features =
 * Easy installation and setup